radzmi/Data_Management_Project4/README.md

 -Group by user ID and count ratings
 Filter users with at least 50 ratings
 Join with users DataFrame

-Find Users Younger than 20 Years Old
+Hadoop seems lagging, so restart is needed and the analysis will be continued tomorrow Find Users Younger than 20 Years Old
 -Filter users DataFrame by age < 20
 Find Users with Occupation "Scientist" Aged 30-40